rosscarter3/leaf_analysis_toolkit/README.md

 | `[name]_proj-pp-clahe-g3d.png`| the post processed version of proj-g3d                       |
 | `[name]_surface-g3d.png`      | the surface used for the surface projection                  |

 `proj-g3d.png` and `proj-g3d_rev.png` differ in that the first assumes the confocal scan was performed from top to bottom (0th slice at top) and the second assumes the reverse (0th slice at bottom).
-Use your eyes to see which one looks best.
+If you know the scan direction, use that one, otherwise use your eyes to see which one looks best.
 These will both be segmented in the next step.

 ## Segmenting the projected images
+For building the Segmentation Potts Model from source use Excalib (please contact Stan Maree).

+To segment the results from the previous step run the following command:

+`python segment_from_dir.py [image_directory]`

+Where `[image_directory]` is the same directory created in the last step.

+This will create two sub-directories `segmented` and `segmented_rev` which will contain the segmentation output and then proceed to segment the two images created in the last step.
+This could take some time.
+This step can be completed on the NRP HPC if you have access, although scripts for that aren't provided here, yet.

 ## Correcting the segmentations